Emily-Nilsen/promptutor/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}
+{% quick-link title="Setup ChatGPT account" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}

-{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}
+{% quick-link title="Prompt categories" icon="theming" href="/" description="Extend the library with third-party plugins or write your own." /%}

-{% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}
+{% quick-link title="Videos" icon="presets" href="/" description="Learn how the internals work and contribute." /%}

-{% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}
+{% quick-link title="External resources" icon="presets" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}

 {% /quick-links %}